OwenRempel/OwenRempel/README.md

 Welcome to my GitHub, My name is Owen.

-I'm a sometimes programmer / photographer.
+I'm a sometimes Programmer / Photographer.
 My focus is on web development involving both front and backend systems as well as sysadmin type upkeep of servers.
 Most of my projects are simple personal or small business websites, as well as a few custom CMS systems.